1. Academic Validation

 Abstract

 Successful severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) Infection requires proteolytic cleavage of the viral spike protein.
-While the role of the host transmembrane Protease serine 2 in SARS-CoV-2 Infection is widely recognized, the involvement of other proteases capable of facilitating SARS-CoV-2 entry remains incompletely explored.
+While the role of the host transmembrane protease serine 2 in SARS-CoV-2 Infection is widely recognized, the involvement of Other proteases capable of facilitating SARS-CoV-2 entry remains incompletely explored.
 Here, we show that multiple members from the membrane-type matrix metalloproteinase (MT-MMP) and a disintegrin and metalloproteinase families can mediate SARS-CoV-2 entry.
 Inhibition of MT-MMPs significantly reduces SARS-CoV-2 replication in vitro and in vivo.
 Mechanistically, we show that MT-MMPs can cleave SARS-CoV-2 spike and angiotensin-converting Enzyme 2 and facilitate spike-mediated fusion.
-We further demonstrate that Omicron BA.1 has an increased efficiency on MT-MMP usage, while an altered efficiency on transmembrane serine Protease usage for virus entry compared with that of ancestral SARS-CoV-2.
-These results reveal additional Protease determinants for SARS-CoV-2 Infection and enhance our understanding on the biology of coronavirus entry.
+We further demonstrate that Omicron BA.1 has an increased efficiency on MT-MMP usage, while an altered efficiency on transmembrane serine protease usage for virus entry compared with that of ancestral SARS-CoV-2.
+These results reveal additional protease determinants for SARS-CoV-2 Infection and enhance our understanding on the biology of coronavirus entry.

 Figures